department-of-veterans-affairs/vets-website/.github/CONTRIBUTING.md

 ## How to Contribute

-There are many ways to contribute to VA.gov projects:
+There are many ways to contribute to this project:

 ### Bugs